-#SciComm @SalfordUni operates across every School and includes academic staff, professional services, students, & our external collaborators.
-Here are some of the people who make #scicomm a priority.
+#SciComm @SalfordUni is a community of practitioners spanning academic staff, professional services, students and external collaborators.
+Here are some of the people who make #scicomm a way of life at Salford.

-Professor Miah is Chair in Science Communication and Future Media, and is renowned for his research into emerging technologies.
-His work on human enhancement, biodigital design, and bioethics has been published across 9 books and over 200 papers.
+Andy is Chair in Science Communication and Future Media, and is renowned for his research into emerging technologies.
+His work on human enhancement, biodigital design, bioethics and digital health has been published across 9 books and over 200 papers.
+He curates the Salford contribution to the Manchester Science Festival, is creative director of immersive art-science experiences including The AquAIRium and has been investigating and reporting from the Olympics for over 16 years.

-Dr Wood is an expert in applied ecology and his research takes him all over the world.
-Most recently, he won the THE Research Project of the Year 206 for his research exploring life in the Chernobyl Exclusion Zone.
+Mike is an expert in applied ecology and his research takes him all over the world.
+Most recently, he won the THE Research Project of the Year 2016 for his research exploring life in the Chernobyl Exclusion Zone.
 Mike has appeared on Channel 4, BBC, and many other programmes, while also presenting at schools events on radiation.

 Our academic Staff work closely with our world class creative technologists to design and deliver remarkable art/science/tech installations.